Ísak Tómasson

 Ísak Tómasson (born 7 May 1964) is an Icelandic former basketball player and coach.

 Playing career

 Ísak started his senior team career in 1981 and played for Njarðvík his entire career where he won the national championship eight times and the Icelandic Basketball Cup five times.
-He retired following Njarðvík's championship win in 1995.
+He retired following the 1994–1995 season where he scored the final points in Njarðvík's championship clinching overtime win against Grindavík.

 Coaching career

 Ísak led Njarðvík women's team to victory in the second-tier 1. deild kvenna and achieve promotion to the top-tier Úrvalsdeild kvenna.
 He resigned from his post the following season after a 1–9 start.

 National team career

 Ísak played 3 games for the Icelandic national team in 1986.